marmelab/react-admin/docs/NextJs.md

 React-admin supports both ways.

+## Create a Next.js application
+Let's start by creating a new Next.js project called nextjs-react-admin.

 ## Prevent SSR
 React-admin is designed as a Single-Page Application, rendered on the client-side.
 It comes with its own routing sytem, which conflicts with the Next.js routing system.
 So we must prevent Next.js from rendering the react-admin component on the server-side.